hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 The event journal is fault tolerant and supports exactly-once processing.

+The capacity of the event journal is also an important consideration, as having too little capacity will cause events to be dropped.
+Consider also the capacity is for all the partition and not shared per partition.
+For example, if there's many updates to just one key, with the default partition count of `271` and journal size of `100,000` the journal only has space for `370` events per partitions.

 For a full example, please see the [Stream Changes From IMap tutorial.](../tutorials/stream-imap)

 #### Map Sink